 Common Interest Areas

-- Female and Non-Binary Housing – Housing for interested students who identify on the female to non-binary spectrum may elect to live in a specific building or floor with other self-identified individuals on the same spectrum.
+- Female and Non-Binary Housing (All Students) – Housing for interested students who identify on the female to non-binary spectrum may elect to live in a specific building or floor with other self-identified individuals on the same spectrum.
 Other genders are still allowed to visit the spaces and use facilities, but cannot live on the floor for a long-term basis.

-- First Generation – Brave, Bold & First Living Learning Community is an intentional floor for first-generation students, those who are first in their family or within their community to attend college.
+- First Generation (All Students) – Brave, Bold & First Living Learning Community is an intentional floor for first-generation students, those who are first in their family or within their community to attend college.
 It provides leadership development and peer mentoring opportunities for Wheaton students designed to accelerate their personal and academic success.